cassamajor/Erratum/README.md

 ### [anaconda-ks.cfg](anaconda-ks.cfg)
 This is an example kickstart configuration file.
 The `root` and `linuxuser` accounts will be created with the password `password`.
 This can be changed in their appropriate fields.
-If you generate your own kickstart file, be sure to copy [lines 49-72](anaconda-ks.cfg#L49-L71) to ensure the erratum repository files are placed in their appropriate directories.
+If you generate your own kickstart file, be sure to copy [lines 49-72](anaconda-ks.cfg#L49-L72) to ensure the Erratum repository files are placed in their appropriate directories.

 ### [errata/files/authorized_keys](errata/files/authorized_keys)